On iPhones, Facebook and Apple begin a war of pop-up messages

 But on an earnings call with analysts last week, Facebook CEO Mark Zuckerberg acknowledged Apple’s new policy would materially affect the company’s bottom line: “We do expect there to be high opt-out rates related to that, and that’s factored into our outlook,” he said, answering an analyst’s question about Apple’s IDFA pop-up windows.
 “We do expect that will have increasing impact through the year as more users adopt iOS 14 and go through those permissions.”

-Google, which also uses IDFA tracking for targeted advertising on iOS, announced in a blog post last week that it would stop using IDFA tags because of Apple’s new policy.
+Google, which also uses IDFA tracking in its apps for targeted advertising on iOS, announced in a blog post last week that it would stop using IDFA tags because of Apple’s new policy.
 But Google has not taken aim at Apple over the changes.

 Google’s bottom line is less dependent on behavioral targeting than Facebook’s.
 Google search engine ads, a far bigger part of its revenue, are based largely on search terms.
 Another reason Google and Apple are less likely to start throwing punches is that they inked a massive search engine partnership years ago.
 Google pays Apple billions of dollars so Google remains the default search engine on iOS devices.